 Proposition 7 A customs union will never be preferred over a free trade area.

-From our analysis, we can thus conclude that only the formation of an FTA is a politically viable alternative to the MFN regime in our setting with representative democracy.
+From our analysis, we can thus conclude that only the formation of an FTA is a politically viable alternative to the MFN regime in our setting with representative democracy and perfect geographic specialization.

 5 Extensions